IrishSQL/AtlantaAzureData/CodeOfConduct.md

 ### Code of Conduct for leaders and attendees

 As event and experience organizers, we seek to provide a **respectful, friendly, professional experience for everyone, regardless of their gender, sexual orientation, physical appearance, disability, age, race, or religion**.
 We do not tolerate any behavior that is degrading to any gender, race, sexual orientation, or disability, nor do we tolerate any behavior that would be deemed harassment or discrimination.
 Individuals are responsible for knowing and abiding by our standards and we encourage everyone to assist in creating a safe and welcoming environment.

-Please report any concerns, suspicious activity, or disruptive behavior to the Azure Data Community team so we can address issues immediately.
+Please report any concerns, suspicious activity, or disruptive behavior to the Atlanta Azure Data team so we can address issues immediately.

 ### All group members should abide by the following:

 ### During any event, meeting or presentation

-* Respect the presenter and other attendees
+* **Respect the presenter and other attendees**

-* No disrespectful behavior.
-This includes threats, harassment, stalking, abuse, slurs, profanity, personal attacks, sexual remarks or innuendos, physical violence, public speculation about others, and any other behavior that you would not tolerate others display towards you.
+* **No disrespectful behavior.** This includes threats, harassment, stalking, abuse, slurs, profanity, personal attacks, sexual remarks or innuendos, physical violence, public speculation about others, and any other behavior that you would not tolerate others display towards you.

 * Refrain from carrying on conversations during the presentation.
 If conversation is necessary, please leave the presentation room